tbp.monty.frameworks.utils#

 - Parameters:

-patch_radius_frac – Fraction of observation size to use for PN calculation.
+patch_radius_frac – Fraction of observation size to use for SN calculation.
 Default of 2.5 means that we look half_obs_dim//2.5 to the left, right, up and down.
 With a resolution of 64x64 that would be 12 pixels.
-The calculated tan_len (in this example 12) describes the distance of pixels used to span up the two tangent vectors to calculate the point normals.
-These two vectors are then used to calculate the point normal by taking the cross product.
-If we set tan_len to a larger value the point normal is more influenced by the global shape of the patch.
+The calculated tan_len (in this example 12) describes the distance of pixels used to span up the two tangent vectors to calculate the surface normals.
+These two vectors are then used to calculate the surface normal by taking the cross product.
+If we set tan_len to a larger value, the surface normal is more influenced by the global shape of the patch.

 - Returns:

-Estimated point normal at center of patch valid_pn: Boolean for whether the point-normal was valid or not (True by
+Estimated surface normal at the center of the patch. valid_sn: Boolean indicating whether the surface normal was valid (True by

-default); an invalid point-normal means there were not enough points in the patch to make any estimate of the point-normal
+default); an invalid surface normal means there were not enough points in the patch to make any estimate of the surface normal.

 - Return type: